talitz/secured-distribution-rsa-based-implementation/README.md

 "Receiver" - represents the destination, which wants to receive the file from the "Sender".

 The "sender" and "recipient" can, with the help of a GET call, receive the public key from the "distributor".
-The "distributor" also uses a class that implements the functionality of the RSA encryption algorithm, which we implemented in the class in Java.
+The "distributor" also uses a class that implements the functionality of the RSA encryption algorithm, which we implemented in Java class.
 The various microbubbles talk to each other using the REST API.

 You can run the project in 3 different processes, as Java applications, and you can also pack them in Docker Containers, and run the project in one command using Docker-Compose